 I wanted to add some crunch to bring texture and a few different mellow flavors to make this dessert more interesting, so I figured why not make it into the easiest apple crisp ever?
 Yep, we’re making a crisp layer by simply adding maple syrup, some rolled oats, and a pinch of salt and toasting it all together on the stovetop.
 No oven needed.
 I repeat, no oven needed!

 Who knew you could have a decadent & healthy apple crisp in just under 10 minutes?
-Just follow the steps below and get ready to indulge.
+Just follow the steps below and you’ll be well on your way to this light and fun treat.

 The 10-Minute Apple Crisp in a Jar